 - Drain the tofu from the liquid in the packet and dab dry with kitchen towel.
 Press the tofu if you’d like a more chewy texture.
 (See notes below for further information on pressing tofu).400 g tofu (firm or extra-firm)

 - In a large bowl, carefully toss the tofu cubes with the potato starch to make sure each piece is coated.
-Then add the chia seeds, garlic granules and salt and pepper and toss again.
+Then add the chia seeds, garlic granules (or powder) and salt and pepper and toss again.
 (Don’t worry if it doesn’t all stick – the oil will do that job).
-Finally add the oil and mix it all together so that each piece is evenly covered with the chia seed mixture.2 tablespoon potato starch, 1 tablespoon chia seeds, ½ teaspoon garlic granules, ¼ teaspoon Himalayan pink salt, ¼ teaspoon black pepper, 1 tablespoon olive oil
+Finally add the oil and mix it all together so that each piece is evenly covered with the chia seed mixture.2 tablespoon potato starch, 1 tablespoon chia seeds, ½ teaspoon garlic granules, ¼ teaspoon Himalayan pink salt, ¼ teaspoon black pepper, 1 tablespoon oil

-- Air fryer instructions: Pour the tofu pieces into the air fryer basket, preferably in a single layer, and air fry for 10 minutes at 200°C, turning half way to ensure even browning.
+- Air fryer instructions: Pour the tofu pieces into the air-fryer basket, preferably in a single layer, and air fry for 10 minutes at 200°C, turning half way to ensure even browning.

 Notes